 Q: I have two loans; a fixed-rate first mortgage of $165,000 and a variable-rate $201,000 Home Equity Line of Credit at 3.5 percent.
 With mortgage rates likely to rise in the future, should I refinance to consolidate both of these loans into one new fixed-rate mortgage?

-A: You can do it, but given where mortgage rates are today, you'll probably end up raising the cost of your debt, especially if you haven't got the cash to pay points and fees out of pocket to keep the rate at 3.5 percent.
+A: You can do it, but given where today's mortgage rates, you'll probably end up raising the cost of your debt, especially if you haven't got the cash to pay points and fees out of pocket to keep the rate at 3.5 percent.

 If you haven't got the cash to pay the fees out of pocket, you'll expect to see a higher rate of perhaps 4.25 percent.
 So while you'll no longer have to worry about rates rising in the future, it will come at a cost, and your monthly payment will probably rise as a result.